APZmedia/APZmedia-ComfyUI-PSDtools/README.md

 ## Changelog

 ### Version 0.2.1
+- **NEW: Simplified Extension**: Streamlined to only include essential nodes
+- **APZmedia PSD Multilayer Saver**: Flexible node for saving 1-10 layers with optional inputs
+- **APZmedia PSD Layer Loader**: Node for loading PSD files and extracting layers
+- **Optional Layer Inputs**: All layer inputs are optional for maximum flexibility
+- **Smart Error Handling**: Clear error message when no layers are provided
+- **Robust Import System**: Fallback import methods ensure nodes work in all environments
-- **NEW: Automatic Dependency Installation**: Dependencies are now installed automatically when the extension loads
+- **Automatic Dependency Installation**: Dependencies are installed automatically when the extension loads
-- **Smart Installation**: Detects missing packages and installs them without user intervention
-- **Installation Feedback**: Clear console output showing installation progress and status
-- **Fallback Support**: Manual installation scripts still available as backup
 - **Enhanced Error Handling**: Better error messages and troubleshooting guidance

 ### Version 0.2.0